FedericoBruzzone/your-optimizing-compiler-is-not-smart-enough/README.md

-# Your Optimizing Compiler is Not Smart Enough
+# Your Optimizing Compiler is Not Optimizing Enough.
+To Hell with Multiple Recursion!

-### To hell with multiple recursion!
-Is there a gap in compiler theory?

 This repository contains the presentation of the first MuseMI meeting of the 2025/2026 season, held in Milan on December 4, 2025.